 Thursday 25th October 19.00

 Thursday 1st November 19.00

 Monday 5th November 19.00

 Council at Druids Heath

-Business meeting, club officers and interested members feedback from committee meetings and discuss future plans.
+Club officers and interested club members meet to feedback from committee meetings and to discuss future plans.

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.